In the wake of the pandemic, remote work is here to stay.

 Key features

-1. Digitally watermark sensitive documents to prevent unwanted sharing and protect sensitive details.
+• Total control over documents helps to prevent unwanted sharing and protect sensitive details.

-2. Use deal rooms to share and sign multiple documents simultaneously rather than sending paperwork one email at a time.
+• Data rooms provide ways to share and sign multiple documents simultaneously rather than sending paperwork one email at a time.

-DocSend is another Dropbox company (like HelloSign), but it takes a slightly different approach to e-signing and the tools that it provides to users.
+DocSend is another Dropbox company, but it takes a slightly different approach to e-signing and the tools that it provides to users.

 11. Foxit eSign